jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 ⛈ Climate-related risks in insurance contexts [2018-]
 -------------------

-*As part of my work in the climatic hazards team at The Co-operators.*
+*As part of my employment in the climatic hazards team at The Co-operators.*

 - Modeling and simulating river and coastal flood risk at the Canadian level
 - Projection of climate change impacts for convective storms, hurricane and flooding